Error discovered on Hawaii ID’s printed in Feb.

 County of Maui: 292

-HDOT said that replacements are being issued at no cost to those effected by the misprint and replacement cards will begin to be issued this month.
+HDOT said that replacements are being issued at no cost to those affected by the misprint and replacement cards will begin to be issued this month.

 What’s going on around the globe.
 Find out in International News